Hypromellose

-Hypromellose (INN), short for hydroxypropyl methylcellulose (HPMC), is a semisynthetic, inert, viscoelastic polymer used in eye drops, as well as an excipient and controlled-delivery component in oral medicaments, found in a variety of commercial products.
+Hypromellose (INN), short for hydroxypropyl methylcellulose or hydroxypropylmethylcellulose (HPMC), is a semisynthetic, inert, viscoelastic polymer used in eye drops, as well as an excipient and controlled-delivery component in oral medicaments, found in a variety of commercial products.

 As a food additive, hypromellose is an emulsifier, thickening and suspending agent, and an alternative to animal gelatin.
 Its Codex Alimentarius code (E number) is E464.

 Chemistry

 Hypromellose is a solid, and is a slightly off-white to beige powder in appearance and may be formed into granules.
 The compound forms colloids when dissolved in water.
 This non-toxic ingredient is combustible and can react vigorously with oxidizing agents.

 Hypromellose in an aqueous solution, like methylcellulose, exhibits a thermal gelation property.
 That is, when the solution heats up to a critical temperature, the solution congeals into a non-flowable but semi-flexible mass.
 Typically, this critical (congealing) temperature is inversely related to both the solution concentration of HPMC and the concentration of the methoxy group within the HPMC molecule (which in turn depends on both the degree of substitution of the methoxy group and the molar substitution).
 That is, the higher the concentration of the methoxy group, the lower the critical temperature.
 The inflexibility/viscosity of the resulting mass, however, is directly related to the concentration of the methoxy group (the higher the concentration is, the more viscous or less flexible the resulting mass is).